Affluent splash out on pricey Birkin bags but clouds loom

 PRICE RISES

-The U.S. market, which rose to become the world's largest luxury market last year, has been closely scrutinised for any signs of weakness, particularly among less affluent shoppers and after data from credit card sales showed a decline in luxury spending in recent months.

-"There was no slowdown in consumer demand," in the United States over the quarter despite price hikes, Pernod finance chief Helene de Tissot said on Thursday, noting the company had raised prices at the start of the month in that market by mid single digits.

-Pernod Ricard, which raised prices by around 7% globally over the quarter, said it was confident sales growth would remain dynamic through its 2023 fiscal year, as consumers continue to trade up to its premium spirits.
+Pernod Ricard, which raised prices by around 7% globally over the quarter, said it was confident sales growth would continue through its 2023 fiscal year, as consumers trade up to its premium spirits.

 ((Mimosa.Spencer@thomsonreuters.com;))